iabdullah42/Project_1/README.md

 - Group8_BLS_API_notebook.ipynb (https://github.com/iabdullah42/Project_1/blob/main/Project_1/Group8_BLS_API_notebook.ipynb)
 - This README (https://github.com/iabdullah42/Project_1/edit/main/README.md)

+*All visualizations are provided in our code and within the presentation.
+Within our presentation, we discuss the more macro views of the industries; however, within our appendix we illustrate the additional visualizations which include seasonality and COVID which is referenced in our analysis.*

 # Project Title: Exploration of Computer Science Jobs in the United States #